-Steven’s study was later supported by Wilson, that both large and small chromosomes are sex determinant and the small chromosome determines the maleness in an organism.
+Steven’s study was later supported by Wilson, that both large and small chromosomes are sex determinants and the small chromosome determines the maleness of an organism.
 He named the large chromosome “X” and the small one “Y”.

 Later, scientists observed the absence of the small chromosome in wasps.
 It caused a dilemma, whether the presence or absence of the Y-chromosome is responsible for the maleness in organisms!
 Wilson resolved this by studying data from different labs.
 He concluded that two types of ‘sex determination systems’ exists among organisms.

 How is Sex Determined in Humans? - Sex Determination System

 Humans have an “XY system” of sex determination.
 The individual, having two X chromosomes (XX) develops into a female while the one with a pair of XY chromosomes will develop into a male.

 Do You Know?Other than the XY system of sex determination in humans, three other systems have also been studied by researchers in various other organisms, which include:

 - XO system: i.e. in grasshoppers.
 In this system, female grasshoppers have an identical pair of chromosomes (XX) while male grasshoppers have only a single X-chromosome.

 - ZW system: i.e. in birds.
 In this system, female birds have a non-identical pair of chromosomes (ZW) and male birds have an identical pair of chromosomes (ZZ).